 Keyframes are points in a video where the entire frame is sent instead of just the differences from the previous frame.
 For example, a keyframe interval value of 2 means that a full video frame will be rendered every 2 seconds.

-For example, if a 30 frame per second video file is given and then 30 frames are being shown in a second.
-When a 30 frame per second video is given and the keyframe interval is set to 2 seconds then every 60 frames a frame or an image will be rendered.
+If a 30-frame-per-second video file is given, 30 frames are being shown in a second.
+For a 30-frame-per-second video with the keyframe interval set to 2 seconds, every 60 frames a frame or an image will be rendered.

-This saves a lot of time and it puts less pressure on the computer to decode a video.
-While streaming a lower keyframe interval is usually recommended.
+It saves a lot of time and puts less pressure on the computer to decode a video.
+While streaming, a lower keyframe interval is usually recommended.

 How does keyframe interval affect video quality?

-But a higher keyframe interval will need more bandwidth and it will also need more GPU power as it needs to compress more bits per second.
-On the other hand, a lower keyframe interval value will cause more artifacts but in return, it will take less processing power to finish the job.
+But a higher keyframe interval will need more bandwidth and more GPU power as it needs to compress more bits per second.
+On the other hand, a lower keyframe interval value will cause more artifacts.
+However, in return, it will take less processing power to finish the job.

 So, in the short term, a lower keyframe interval value will affect the video quality negatively and a higher keyframe value should affect the video quality positively.
 But the optimal keyframe interval value can vary in different scenarios.